 - Take recovery seriously.
 At the very least, attend 12-step meetings a few times a week, like AA or NA.
 Get rid of any thoughts that you can indulge once in awhile like a “normal” person.
 Taking one hit, or one drink can easily send you into a downward spiral from which there is no coming back.
 If you want to avoid a relapse, you simply cannot have just one drink or get high just once.
 Trust us when we say that one time will only be the start of something bigger.

 Recovery is hard work, but you can avoid a relapse if you stay committed.
 If you do the five things we outlined here, you will have a good chance at staying sober because you are working for it and taking it seriously.
+If you or a loved one is struggling with substance abuse, or you find yourself googling “drug rehab centers near me”, call the professionals at Asheville Recovery Center today.
 Nothing is bulletproof, but the more time and dedication you give to your recovery, the better off you will be.